-As more of Victoria’s restrictions ease, we still need to stay vigilant.
-To keep yourself, your friends and your family safe there are three key actions that Victorians are being asked to continue to:
+To keep yourself, your friends and your family safe there are four key actions that Victorians are being asked to continue:

 - Stay at home and get tested if you have symptoms of coronavirus (COVID-19), however mild.